-The United Kingdom Serious Fraud Office is investigating the Group in respect of suspicions of bribery in the conduct of business of the Group.
+The United Kingdom Serious Fraud Office (the "SFO") is investigating suspicions of bribery in the conduct of business of the Group.

 The Brazilian authorities are investigating the Group in relation to "Operation car wash", which relates to bribery allegations concerning Petrobras.